 Images are vital elements to make your website visually appealing and they have an integral use in the background layout.
 It is good to repeat; they attract the visitors and keep them engaged to the page while searching for products or services that will solve their needs.

-Backgrounds are extremely important in the composition of the elements that will identify your brand and your products.
 Simple backgrounds are vital to creating clear, high-quality images that will speak to your audience, register in their minds and induce them to respond.
 And what could be simpler than white?
 White backgrounds make it easier to focus on the images allowing your business to showcase precisely what you want our target audience to see and get your point across instantly.

 This article will teach you how to use a white background to create visually appealing websites that distinctly reflect your brand’s personality.
 White is a colour that transmits feelings of cleanliness and safety.
 It helps spark creativity and is very effective for a minimalist, precise brand approach.

 We will see how you can play with this powerful tool and use your design skills to enhance the user experience of your target audience.

 What White Backgrounds can do in creative design:

 - They are the foundation of the design